open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/faas.md

-instead be set as span attributes on incoming FaaS invocation spans: In some FaaS environments some of the information required for resource attributes is only readily available in the context of an invocation (e.g. as part of a "request context" argument) (a separate API call to look up the resource information is often possible but may be prohibitively expensive due to cold start duration concerns).
+instead be set as span attributes on incoming FaaS invocation spans: In some FaaS environments some of the information required for resource attributes is only readily available in the context of an invocation (e.g. as part of a "request context" argument) and while a separate API call to look up the resource information is often possible, it may be prohibitively expensive due to cold start duration concerns.
 The `faas.id` and `cloud.account.id` attributes on AWS are some examples.
-In principle, the above considerations apply to any resource attribute that fulfills the criteria above (not being readily available without some extra effort that could be expensive) attribute in FaaS environments.
+In principle, the above considerations apply to any resource attribute that fulfills the criteria above (not being readily available without some extra effort that could be expensive).

 ## Outgoing Invocations